turbra/cluster-config/README.md

 # GitOps cluster-config

-This repo contains cluster configurations that I use in my OpenShift clusters.
-It is loosely based off of Gerald Nunn's [Standards](https://github.com/gnunn-gitops/standards).
+This repository contains the configurations I utilize for my OpenShift clusters, taking cues from Gerald Nunn's [Standards](https://github.com/gnunn-gitops/standards).

+For more insights into OpenShift GitOps and Kustomize, check out Mark Roberts blog post [Your Guide to Continuous Delivery with OpenShift GitOps and Kustomize](https://cloud.redhat.com/blog/your-guide-to-continuous-delivery-with-openshift-gitops-and-kustomize).

 # How it works